Current Sports Betting Status: Legal And Operational

-Today, those want to bet online in Iowa will have to register an account inside a licensed live casino.
+Today, those who want to bet online in Iowa will have to first register an account inside a licensed brick-and-mortar casino.
 Although this provision will only remain in place until January 2021, it’s something that’s slightly more restrictive than what’s in place in other states.
 Aside from what some may see as a minor inconvenience, Iowa’s sports betting bill is both comprehensive and fair.

 In fact, the American Gaming Association (AGA) believes it strikes the right balance between consumer protection and commercial optimization.
 Whether this is born out by reality, only time will tell.
 However, we know that the licensing conditions are less restrictive than in other states.
 Indeed, when Reynolds signed off on SF617 in May, it opened the door to both live and online betting.

 As per the bill, local casinos will be able to offer pre-event and in-play sports bets.
 What’s more, license holders will be allowed to operate two online skins.
 To take advantage of these conditions and become a legal Iowa sportsbook, operators will have to pay a $75,000 licensing fee plus a $10,000 renewal charge.
 Additionally, the tax rate on sports betting revenue is 6.75% (this is lower than most states).
 Overall, the future certainly looks bright for sports betting in Iowa.